Ultrasound scan for ovarian cancer

-During an external ultrasound of your pelvis, the doctor or radiographer moves a probe over the lower part of your tummy.
-For a vaginal ultrasound, they insert the probe into your vagina.
-This is called a transvaginal ultrasound.
+To have an ultrasound scan of the ovaries, your doctor or radiographer moves a probe over the lower part of your tummy.

 Why you have it